 Newman’s MSED in TESOL program consists of 33 credits, including coursework in cultural diversity, advanced curriculum methods, ESOL assessment, and leadership coaching techniques.
 Graduate students may fulfill six credits through one of two elective courses, and must complete a fieldwork–based practicum prior to graduation.
 Students must maintain a minimum cumulative 3.0 GPA at all times.

 TESOL program applicants must hold a current Kansas teaching license and a bachelor’s degree.
 Along with official transcripts, they should a statement of teaching philosophy and two online letters of reference.
 With departmental approval, incoming students may transfer up to 12 credits of graduate–level coursework.

-This Catholic university is accredited by the Higher Learning Commission, and its School of Education is accredited by the National Council for Accreditation of Teacher Education, in partnership with the Kansas State Board of Education.
+Newman University is regionally accredited by the Higher Learning Commission (HLC)er Learning Commission, and its School of Education is regionally accredited by the National Council for Accreditation of Teacher Education, in partnership with the Kansas State Board of Education.

 Cape Girardeau, Missouri

 Southeast Missouri State University is part of the Missouri University system, and has offered an online master of arts in teaching English to speakers of other languages degree since 2008.
 Emphasizing practical application of theory in the classroom, this accredited program prepares graduates to work with students of all ages, in the United States and abroad.

 SEMO’s TESOL master’s program requires 36 credits of coursework that addresses concepts in sociolinguistics, ESL educational theory, principles of language, and special problems in TESOL.
 Students can tailor the 9–credits elective requirement to their personal goals and interests through courses in composition, literature, and foreign languages.
 The program’s practicum component consists of hands–on study in a local school or adult education setting.
 SEMO’s program operates on the semester schedule, with courses available in the summer.